Equipment Guide8 min read Updated

 • Grinders without reviews mentioning pour-over

 The grinder you choose directly affects your pour-over consistency.
 A $40 flat-burr grinder produces dramatically better pour-over than a $200 espresso-only grinder.
+Understanding the real cost of poor grinding—and the return on investing in a quality burr grinder—helps you make a smart purchase.
 Pair your new grinder with freshly roasted beans and a precision scale for the ultimate home brewing setup.

 Related Articles